 |Gerald Grabarek, Chairman (D)||11/22/2009 - 11/17/2015|

 |Merrill Gerber (R)||11/05/2013 - 11/21/2017|

-The Board of Finance meets on the 3rd Monday of each month at 7:00 p.m. in the Preston Town Hall upstairs conference room.
+The Board of Finance meets on the 3rd Monday of each month at 7:00 p.m. (with the exception for holiday Monday's which will be held on the 4th Monday) in the Preston Town Hall upstairs conference room.